Oliverdeb/network-security-honours-assignment/README.md

 This will start the server, wait for the client to connect and then begin Diffie-Hellman key exchange before allowing you to chat.

 ## Note: This is only configured to work on a single machine (ie. localhost).
 You can change the IP and port in the first few lines of server.py and client.py if you want it to work over LAN.

+## Note: The server must send the first message.
+After that, the client can reply but you are limited to a single message and must wait for the server to reply with their single message before replying again.